MartaReb/Portfolio/README.md

   📝 [Test report](https://docs.google.com/document/d/1wrpqrm4KpSA6VnfO76IjKV2oV1rtMyuoXY-cv7zrdgk/edit) from testing the Panel Skautingowy web application

    ## Automated Testing projects
 Automated tests were created for the Scouts Panel application as part of the "Dare IT Challenge: Wstęp do Testów Automatycznych" course.
 The tests were written using Selenium WebDriver with Python and also in Robot Framework.
-As part of the testing process, I created documentation that includes test cases, bug reports, and a test report.
+As part of the testing process, I created documentation that includes the test cases, the bug reports and the test report.

  ### You can find my projects here: